oikos-cash/oikos-docs-bsc/content/contracts/RewardsDistribution.md

 ### `distributions`

-An array of distribution recipients and the amount of SNX each will receive from the weekly inflationary supply.
+An array of distribution recipients and the amount of OKS each will receive from the weekly inflationary supply.

 **Type:** `DistributionData[] public`